PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-matching` element

-Given a list of questions, select a matching option for each entry from a drop-down list.
+Given a list of statements, select a matching option for each entry from a drop-down list.

 #### Sample element